 Great plans for Amman

 Amman has been the target of many city planning efforts.
 The Amman 2025 master plan was crafted between 2006 and 2008 and was aimed to be an ever-evolving document and multi-purpose tool that would do more than guide the physical development of the city.
 Unfortunately, the plan did not live up to its goals for various reasons, one of them being that planners did not gain control of some of the significant development projects in the city.
 The implementation has always been the stumbling block for strategic planning of Amman.
 Now, a new national urban policy is underway for Jordan as well as a National Green Growth Plan, which will focus on environmental issues such as severe water shortages, critical water systems degradation, limited energy access and security and waste management.
 At the same time, Amman is developing a Green City Action Plan that should include current plans on resilience and climate action.
 Time will tell if implementation and strategic planning are more closely connected now.
 Despite the lack of policies for urban design and institutional challenges in the ﬁelds of human, ﬁnancial and technological resources, many positive transformations have taken place in the management through actions to achieve relatively sustainable development of Amman.
-These days the city planners are more aware of the sustainability issues.
+These days the city planners are more aware of sustainability issues.

 -We know what to do, the problem is to get all our different departments to work together in a concerted and cross-sectoral way to implement our plans and put them into action, as Nisreen AlAraj, Chief Resilience Officer of Greater Amman Municipality puts it.

-Another substantial challenge for Amman is to encourage the citizens to change behavior and reduce their negative impact on the environment.
+Another substantial challenge for Amman is to encourage the citizens to change behaviour and reduce their negative impact on the environment.
 Currently everyone who can afford a car uses it as primary mode of transportation, there is virtually no recycling, houses are heated by diesel boilers, electricity is 90% fossil-based and water is not circulated or reused efficiently.
 A recent attempt with lower sales tax on hybrid cars proved to be an effective green incentive, and could be used as precedent.
 Solar panels for electricity is another low-hanging fruit.

 Nordic cities are at the forefront of green infrastructure planning and management